 Plasma Physics Group

-More than 99% of material in the universe is ionized; on Earth, plasmas are used to produce most of our artificial light, they are essential to the semiconductor manufacturing industry and they are at the heart of the quest for commercial energy from nuclear fusion.
+More than 99% of material in the universe is ionized.
+On Earth, plasmas are used to produce most of our artificial light.
+Plasmas are essential to the semiconductor manufacturing industry and at the heart of the search for commercial energy from nuclear fusion.

 - electrical discharges for lamps and lighting